Ad Blocker Detected

 Arsenic affects the regulatory feedback loops of the JAK-STAT pathway

-Expression of the SOCS gene leads to the formation of the SOCS protein that suppresses the JAK-STAT signaling pathway.
+The expression of the SOCS gene leads to the formation of the SOCS protein that suppresses the JAK-STAT signaling pathway.
 And the above experiment confirms that arsenite, exposed to the system turns off the JAK-STAT signaling pathway.

 Arsenic affects activities of both STAT3 and JAK